Video Game: Fire Emblem Elibe aka: Fire Emblem Blazing Sword

 Despair Event Horizon: King Mordred of Etruria is sunk in a depression from the death of his son Mildain and is almost apathetic about what's happening to his country.
 He gets better when Elphin the bard reveals that he is Mildain.

 The fact that Athos was a resident of Arcadia wasn't common knowledge; people knew that he lived in the desert, but not that there was a whole village there as well.
 Furthermore, Merlinus is absent from the only scenes in which Arcadia is mentioned at all.
 As for Durandal, Eliwood's experience with Durandal was rather painful even though Ninian did get better.
+Finally, the heroes spent a significant amount of the campaign undercover to prevent Bern from finding out.
+And when they explain the situation to Uther, he likewise keeps it secret out of a mixture of wanting to avoid a panic, and the fact that there are few others who would believe it.
+Canas' final battle quote mentions that he wants the whole affair to be kept out of the history books, a sentiment which others might share, especially if you play well enough to ignite the next war between Bern and Etruria.

 Faking the Dead: It is revealed that Zephiel did this after a failed assassination attempt in order to turn the tables on his would-be murderer, King Desmond.
 This event is alluded to in the epilogue of Blazing Sword.
 Prince Mildain of Etruria did likewise.